zhaoshengjun/ng2webpack/README.md

 ## HOW-TO Use treeshaking

+> Treeshaking only remove the used code in minification phase

 The example shows that I have `WidgetOne` and `WidgetTwo` in `WidgetModule`, but `WidgetTwo` is not used.
 So if you run `npm run build`, the generated `app.[hash].js` will not include anything related to `WidgetTwo`.

 However the `vendor.js` is still very large due to the reason I've include everything from the libs.
 I will figure out how to reduce this in a later time

+ -  Cannot make it work with `DedupePlugin`.
+So remove it.